 Yes, it’s crucial to organize your website from a visitor’s perspective and make it easy for them to navigate.
 But it’s also vital to ensure that the steps are taken when using your site lead the visitor toward your business objectives.

 Some examples include:

 > Getting a prospect on your email list

 Thus, be sure to keep your business objectives in mind as part of the overall website organization.
 Help prospective clients get what they want while getting what YOU want – a win/win.

-To insure your website is smooth and easy to use, try this: Sit down with a friend, ideally someone in your target audience, and watch him or her use your website.
+To ensure your website is smooth and easy to use, try this: Sit down with a friend, ideally someone in your target audience, and watch him or her use your website.
 If you find yourself having to explain things, your website is probably not as easy to use as it should be.

-Over the course of a year, the value you get from watching one person use your website can make a tremendous difference in your email sign-up rates, initial sessions and product sales.
+Over the course of a year, the value you get from watching one person use your website can make a tremendous difference in your email sign-up rates, initial sessions, and product sales.
 That can easily amount to thousands of dollars in business.

 In other words, remember that on the Web, ease of use is vital when it comes to websites.

-As a coach trying to convince prospects that you can help them, it’s your duty to be a good leader.
 You want that message to shine through on your website.
 Make it easy to use and action-oriented, and you’ll find yourself meeting – and even surpassing – your expectations.